os-js/OS.js-development/README.md

 #### Status

-In progress, but nowhere near usable.
-Currently experimenting and prototyping/laying groundwork
+In progress, basic interface designing works.
+You can create, save and load projects.

 #### TODO